Black Friday Sale is about to get Live!!

 In Stock online: 3

 Cadmium Green: A bright, light green mixture of Viridian and Cadmium Yellow.
-Opaque and helpful to make muted colours of the natural world.
+It is opaque and helpful to make muted colours of the natural world.
 No health labelling is required.

 Cadmium Yellow is brilliant, dense, and opaque, with good tinting strength and high hiding power.
 It is the artist’s principal bright yellow and is available in light, medium, and dark shades.
 The deeper shades appear deep orange and have the greatest tinting strength.

-It is slow-drying in oil form and is used in both oil and watercolour form.
+It is slow-drying in oil and used in oil and watercolour.
 It cannot be mixed with copper-based pigments.
-When Cadmium Yellow is mixed with Cadmium Red, a clean Cadmium Orange is created.
+A clean Cadmium Orange is created when Cadmium Yellow is mixed with Cadmium Red.
 Hues vary by brand.

 Cadmium pigments have been partially replaced by azo pigments, similar in lightfastness to the cadmium colours, cheaper, and non-toxic.
 Cadmium Yellow is usually available in a pure grade or a cadmium-barium mix.
 This mix has the same permanence with a lower tinting strength.